Minimum Hardware Requirements

 - A decent amount of memory (RAM) will allow to load meshes with a lot of details (polygons).

-- A good GPU will allow to write textures at big resolutions (like 8K).
+- A good GPU will allow to generate textures at big resolutions (like 8K).

 The bakers work internally with triangulated meshes; if the 3D models (low and high poly) are not triangulated, the bakers will triangulate the meshes themselves.
 This process can take a long time and will increase linearly in relation to the amount of polygons contained in the model.
 It is generally advised to triangulate the meshes (especially the high poly mesh) in order to avoid this process occurring during baking.